walter-kai/dexter-contract/README.md

 ---

-## ⚠️ Gas Caveats
+## ⚠️ Gas Management

-In order to create a bot that can operate in perpetuity, a sophisticated **Gas Tank system** was devised.
+In order to create a bot that can operate in perpetuity, a sophisticated **Central Gas Tank system** was devised.

-- **Stall Protection**: When a DCA strategy's gas tank is exhausted AND no claimable profits are available for automatic refill, the strategy becomes "stalled" and will not execute further automatic orders until manually topped up.
-This prevents failed executions but requires user intervention only when both gas tank and profit backup are depleted.
+- **Central Gas Tank**: A unified gas management system that holds all gas required for strategy execution, eliminating individual gas management complexity.

 - **Gas Tank Economics**:
-  - **Automatic Refill**: Gas tank automatically refills from claimable profits when running low, serving as a backup mechanism
-  - **Initial Allocation**: At strategy creation, 2x the gas amount is allocated to ensure sufficient gas for multiple swaps
-  - **Smart Refill Logic**:
-    - For buy orders: Attempts to refill with 2x required gas (likely to swap again)
-    - For sell orders: Refills with exact amount needed
+  - **Central Management**: All DCA strategies pre-allocate total estimated gas to a central gasTank that handles ALL contract operations
+  - **Pre-Allocation**: Each strategy estimates total gas required (initial swap + DCA levels + take profit + 20% buffer) and allocates upfront
-    - Only triggers refill when tank is insufficient for execution
+  - **Real-time Deduction**: Gas is deducted from the tank for each swap operation during strategy execution
-  - **Fallback**: If no claimable profits available for refill, strategy becomes stalled until manual intervention
-  - **Efficiency**: Gas contribution from successful buys only happens when tank is running low (below 2x estimated gas cost)
-  - Consider conservative `priceDeviationMultiplier` and reasonable `maxSwapOrders` to optimize gas usage
+  - **Settlement on Completion**: When strategy completes (take profit or cancellation), unused gas is credited to user profits or deficit is debited
+  - **Unified Operations**: All gas for swaps, limit orders, and contract operations comes from the central tank
+  - **No External Dependencies**: Self-contained gas management without relying on external swapper compensation

 ---